paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/quality_factors.md

 (eee_4_3_3_1)=
 ## Quality factors

-The $\Pi_{\text{PM}}$ component manufacturing factor is related to the quality of EEE components and is adapted to space applications.
+The $\Pi_{\text{PM}}$ component manufacturing factor is related to the quality of {term}`EEE` components and is adapted to space applications.

-The $\Pi_{\text{PM}}$ part manufacturing factor characterizes the quality of EEE components linked to their manufacturing.
+The $\Pi_{\text{PM}}$ part manufacturing factor characterizes the quality of {term}`EEE` components linked to their manufacturing.
 This factor is a direct multiplicative factor in the final calculation of the reliability prediction and takes into consideration the qualification and reliability monitoring tests for the case and for the active parts.
-The information which is used to estimate this factor is generally provided in the datasheet, in the reliability reports of the EEE components or available from the manufacturer.
+The information which is used to estimate this factor is generally provided in the datasheet, in the reliability reports of the {term}`EEE` components or available from the manufacturer.

 This factor considers the following four parameters: